adobe/alloy-samples/media-collection/STANDALONE.md

 - session ID
 - callback function
-- Media event specific data
+- media event specific data
 - etc.

 By leveraging `playerId` value, customer can trigger a Media event.
 WEB SDK internally will use the value of the `playerId`